urbanjost/M_CLI/md/get_commandline.md

 ## OPTIONS

 **DESCRIPTION**

-   null or composed of all command arguments concatenated into a string that defines a Unix-line command prototype.
+composed of all command arguments concatenated into a string that defines a Unix-line command prototype.

-     o  all values except logicals get a value.
+ *  all values except logicals get a value.

-     o  long names (--keyword) should be all lowercase
+ *  long names (--keyword) should be all lowercase

-     o  short names (-letter) that are uppercase map to a NAMELIST variable called "letter_", but lowercase short names map to NAMELIST name "letter".
+ *  short names (-letter) that are uppercase map to a NAMELIST variable called "letter_", but lowercase short names map to NAMELIST name "letter".

-     o  strings MUST be delimited with double-quotes and must be at least one space and internal double-quotes are represented with two double-quotes
+ *  strings MUST be delimited with double-quotes and must be at least one space and internal double-quotes are represented with two double-quotes

-     o  lists of numbers should be comma-delimited.
+ *  lists of numbers should be comma-delimited.
 No spaces are allowed in lists of numbers.

-     o  the values follow the rules for NAMELIST values, so "-p 2*0" for example would define two values.
+ *  the values follow the rules for NAMELIST values, so "-p 2*0" for example would define two values.

 ## RETURNS

 **STRING**

 The output is a NAMELIST string than can be read to update the NAMELIST "ARGS" with the keywords that were supplied on the command line.

 Note that (subject to change) the following variations from other common command-line parsers:

- o  duplicate keywords are replaced by the rightmost entry
+ *  duplicate keywords are replaced by the rightmost entry

- o  numeric keywords are not allowed; but this allows negative
-    numbers to be used as values.
+ *  numeric keywords are not allowed; but this allows negative numbers to be used as values.

- o  specifying both names of an equivalenced keyword will have
-    undefined results (currently, their alphabetical order will define what the Fortran variable values become).
+ *  specifying both names of an equivalenced keyword will have undefined results (currently, their alphabetical order will define what the Fortran variable values become).

- o  there is currently no mapping of short names to long names except
-    via an EQUIVALENCE.
+ *  there is currently no mapping of short names to long names except via an EQUIVALENCE.

- o  short keywords cannot be combined. -a -b -c is required, not -abc
-    even for Boolean keys.
+ *  short keywords cannot be combined. -a -b -c is required, not -abc even for Boolean keys.

- o  shuffling is not supported.
+ *  shuffling is not supported.
 Values must follow their keywords.

- o  if a parameter value of just "-" is supplied it is converted to
-    the string "stdin".
+ *  if a parameter value of just "-" is supplied it is converted to the string "stdin".

- o  if the keyword "--" is encountered the rest of the command
-    arguments go into the character array "UNUSED".
+ *  if the keyword "--" is encountered the rest of the command arguments go into the character array "UNUSED".

- o  values not matching a keyword go into the character array
+ *  values not matching a keyword go into the character array "UNUSED".
-    "UNUSED".

- o  long names do not take the --KEY=VALUE form, just --KEY VALUE;
+ *  long names do not take the --KEY=VALUE form, just --KEY VALUE;
     and long names should be all lowercase and always more than one character.

- o  short-name parameters of the form -LETTER VALUE map to a NAMELIST
-    name of LETTER_ if uppercase
+ *  short-name parameters of the form -LETTER VALUE map to a NAMELIST name of LETTER_ if uppercase